 \section{Conclusions}

-We have proposed a spatial-angular attention module in a 3D U-net backbone to capture correspondence information non-locally in the light field reconstruction problem.
-The introduced Spatial-Angular Attention Module (termed as SAAM) is designed to compute the responses from all the positions in the epipolar plane for each pixel in the light field and produce a spatial-angular attention map that records the correspondences.
-The attention map is then applied to driven the light field reconstruction via deconvolution in the angular dimension.
-We further propose a multi-scale reconstruction structure based on the 3D U-net backbone that implements the SAAM efficiently in the low spatial scale, while also preserving fine details in the high spatial scales by using decovlution-based reconstruction in each skip connenction.
-For the network training, a spatial-angular perceptual loss is designed specifically for the high-dimensional light field data by pretraining a 3D auto-encoder.
+We have proposed a spatial-angular attention module in a 3D U-net backbone to capture correspondence information non-locally for light field reconstruction.
+The introduced Spatial-Angular Attention Module (termed as SAAM) is designed to compute the responses from all the positions on the epipolar plane for each pixel in the light field and produce a spatial-angular attention map that records the correspondences.
+The attention map is then applied to guide light field reconstruction via channel-to-angular pixel shuffling.
+We further propose a multi-scale reconstruction structure based on the 3D U-net backbone that implements the SAAM efficiently in the low spatial resolution feature space, while also preserving fine details in the high spatial resolution feature space.
+For the network training, a spatial-angular perceptual loss is designed specifically for the high-dimensional light field data by pre-training a 3D auto-encoder.
 The evaluations on light fields with challenging non-Lambertian effects and large disparities have demonstrated the superiority of the proposed spatial-angular attention network.

 \ifCLASSOPTIONcaptionsoff

 \fi